 After years of neglect, South Main’s early-1900s warehouses have seen new life.
 Today, they house a multitude of chilled-out restaurants, cafes, coffee shops, and brewpubs.
 Eateries in the area, like Central BBQ and Gus’s World Famous Chicken are among the city’s most famous places to eat.
 You’ll also find hip chef-driven restaurants serving up inventive local cuisine.
 Let your tastebuds delight in southern fare at Rizzo’s by Michael Patrick or Italian at Catherine & Mary’s.

-History & culture buffs will be well-served in South Main, too.
+History & culture buffs will be well-served in the South Main Historic District, too.
 The area is home to the National Civil Rights Museum.
 The museum is located on the former Lorraine Motel site, where Dr. Martin Luther King was assassinated.
 The National Civil Rights Museum is one of the country’s most important history museums.
 While spending time in Memphis, visiting is an absolute must.

 Recommended hotels in South Main

 ARRIVE sits among the city’s coolest boutique hotels.
 The hotel delights guests with its colorful vintage, industrial-chic design.
 The former Lorraine Motel and National Civil Rights Museum are across the street from the guesthouse.

 This mid-range luxury hotel turns heads with its unique vintage designs.
 You’ll love hanging out and meeting other guests in the hotel’s spectacular common area.
 Its unique look is inspired by the city’s musical history and the train station next door.
 Extras at the hotel include a daily breakfast, private parking, and a sun terrace.

 For a self-catering visit, set your eyes upon this lovely 1-bedroom apartment.
 Located on the northern edge of South Main, the apartment is well-positioned to tackle popular attractions with gusto.
 The Rock ‘n’ Soul Museum and Beale Street are steps away.